 Vertical or horizontal filming?
 I choose to shoot in landscape (horizontal) mode because it looks better in the editing apps I use.
 But you should shoot for your intended audience.
 Regardless of mode, your camera needs to be steady.
 Wobbly video is not acceptable.
 Here is a video about the best tools for shooting in vertical mode.
 This Apple video shows how to do it well.

-The lessons below relate to Dr Quinn’s in-person classes in Norway but feel free to browse the resources if you are not a student at Kristiania University.
+The lessons below relate to Dr Quinn’s classes in Norway but feel free to browse the resources if you are not a student at Kristiania University.

 Reading: Chapter 1 (pages 2-13) of Burum, Ivo (2021).
 The Mojo Handbook: Theory to Praxis Focal Press, an imprint of Routledge Taylor and Francis Group, New York.